dps923/winter2020/notes/week10.md

 > Nothing on the maps and images topics will be tested.

-At the beginning of the timeslot, we can use up to a half-hour to answer student questions and/or to review contet.
+At the beginning of the class timeslot, we can use up to a half-hour to answer student questions and/or to review contet.

 The test will begin no later than 3:50pm, and its duration will be about 50 minutes.
 It is worth 13%, which means that you will answer any questions worth a total of 13 marks.
 Most questions are worth one mark, and some are worth more.

 <br>